 - More modern: Is somewhat more recent (announced 1 year after the A6300).

-Reasons to prefer the Sony Alpha A6300:
+Advantages of the Sony Alpha A6300:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).

-- Easier framing: Has an electronic viewfinder for image framing and settings control.
+- Easier framing: Has an electronic viewfinder for image composition and settings control.

 - Faster burst: Shoots at higher frequency (11 vs 9 flaps/sec) to capture the decisive moment.